 Application notifications

-Application notifications allow you to be informed about the changes occurring to your campaigns and coupons.
-Requests from the notifications you create are sent as webhooks.
+Application notifications allow you to be informed of the changes occurring to your Application.

 To learn about notifications for loyalty programs, see Loyalty notifications.